jagdsh/aws-security-solutions/contents/direct_connect/README.md

 - In case Direct Connect fails, you can set up a backup Direct Connect connection (expensive), or a Site-to-Site VPN connection

+### Virtual Interface (VIF)

+- A Private VIF connects to a single VPC in the same AWS Region using a VGW
+- A Public VIF can be used to connect to AWS Public services in any Region (but not the Internet)
+- A VIF is a virtual interface (802.1Q VLAN) and a BGP session